JolieeZhuu/art-log/README.md

 - **Navigation:** Users can access the Summary page, all the days of the week (which contains the students attending each day), and the Settings page through the sidebar.
 - **Form validation:** Forms to create or delete students/payment tables are validated using zod validation schemas.
 - **Time slot schedule:** Users will be able to see a visualization of how many students are expected to have class at specific time intervals (15 mins each) every day, helping admins see if the studio is full or vacant.
+- **JSON data transfer:** Currently I have a simple form that accepts and validates JSON data of students and their classes, so it is easier for the testing/development phase when I need to create data in bulk.
+- **UI/UX:** Users can double click to edit.
+Colour choice is yet to be determined.
 ### Planned
 - **History:** I would like users to be able to see who made changes and what those were.
 Version history would be my aim for this feature.
 - **Payments:** I would like users to be alerted about which students are reaching a payment deadline (or a new payment for a new set of classes).
 - **Holidays:** I would like users to be able to add their own list of holidays which would automatically update all students' classes who occur on those particular days.
 Implementing a calendar is an option too.
-- **Data transfer:** I would like the admins to be able to data transfer from spreadsheets into the web app so no information is being lost.
+- **CSV data transfer:** I would like the admins to be able to transfer data from spreadsheets into the web app so no information is being lost.
-- **UI/UX:** Based on what the admins would like, I will need to change colours and font for readability and usability.
-For now, I need to allow users to have an easier time to edit students/classes by double clicking, rather than clicking the triple dots.

-## Goal
+## 👩‍💻 Author
-I hope to complete this by the end of next month (October) and deploy it!
+Jolie Zhu :)